 - your attorney, guardian or other person responsible for your healthcare decisions.

 Better Medical may also collect information relevant to administering your payment arrangements such as your banking details, your pension entitlements and any other relevant information.
-Where it is relevant to administering your payment arrangements, we will collect information such as your Medicare number, private health care provider, DVA, pension, student or health care card number and your entitlement to benefits.
+Where it is relevant to administering your payment arrangements, we will collect information such as your Medicare number, private health care provider, Department of Veterans' Affairs (DVA), pension, student or health care card number and your entitlement to benefits.
 Where we have collected a government related identifier (such as your Medicare number), we will not adopt that identifier as our own identifier and we will only use or disclose that identifier as required or permitted by law.

 How do we collect your personal information?

 Better Medical will, where practicable, collect information from you when: